aeolus-1/triangleGame/README.md

-# untitled triangle game
+# Pink, Diamond, Ace, Star

-idk what to call it
+ik what to call it

 put it on github so friends can see it